OkieOth/rs_tquest/tquest/README.md

 # Idea

-Buid a structure that guides through a set of cascaded questions, collect the related answers and use the bundled structe in the end to some further processing
+Build a structure that guides through a set of cascaded questions, collect the related answers and use the bundled structe in the end to some further processing